-- Perhaps one of the greatest contributions from Lew Goldberg was his release of the International Personality Item Pool or IPIP (Goldberg, 1999) s http://ipip.ori.org. - The IPIP adapted a short stem item format developed in the doctoral dissertation of Hendriks (1997) and items from the Five Factor Personality Inventory developed in Groningen (Hendriks, Hofstee & De Raad, 1999). - 3.
-Goldberg (1999) used about 750 items from the English version of the Groningen inventory, and has since supplemented them with many more new items in the same format. - 4.
+- 1. Perhaps one of the greatest contributions from Lew Goldberg has been his release of the International Personality Item Pool or IPIP (Goldberg, 1999) S http://ipip.ori.org. - The IPIP adapted a short stem item format developed in the doctoral dissertation of Hendriks (1997) and items from the Five Factor Personality Inventory developed in Groningen (Hendriks, Hofstee & De Raad, 1999). - Goldberg (1999) used about 750 items from the English version of the Groningen inventory, and has since supplemented them with many more new items in the same format. - 4.
 The IPIP items have been translated into at least 39 languages by at least 65 different research teams.
-This includes Croatian, Serbian, and Slovenian.
+This includes Arabic, German, Farsi, Icelandic, Indonesian, Japanese, Korean, Mandarin, Polish, Portuguese, Russian, Serbian, Spanish, Turkish, Urdu, Slovenian and Swedish.